- What is parenting time?

 Do I have to let him see the children even though he has threatened to kidnap them?

-If you fear for the safety of your children you will have to tell your lawyer so that he or she can ask the court that special terms be written into the custody order.
+If you fear for the safety of your children, you will have to tell your lawyer so that they can ask the court that special terms be written into the parenting order.
 Examples of terms that could be requested are

-- any visits are supervised by someone like a social worker; or
+- the other parent’s parenting time is supervised by someone like a social worker, or

 It is very important that the terms of the order be specific and very clear.
 This is so there is no confusion if the order is broken and it has to be enforced.